pawank0411/Seat-Booking/README.md

 # Seat-Booking
 A mobile application built with Java.
-This is Set Booking app for buses.
+This is Seat Booking app for buses.

 ### Requirements
 Java IDE.
 E.g Android Studio (preferred) or Eclipse